Best practices for Box at IU

 - Text editing: Box Notes offers some lightweight text editing features, such as text size, color, emphasis (bold, italic, or underline), alignment, and bulleted or numbered lists.

-- Annotations: Annotate sections of text in a Box Note by highlighting the text and clicking the speech bubble icon that appears.
-After clicking the icon, type your annotation and click .
+- Annotations: Annotate sections of text in a Box Note by highlighting the text and clicking the icon that appears.
+Type your annotation, and click .
 The annotated text will be highlighted in yellow.
-To view it, either hover over the annotated text with your mouse, or place your cursor within the annotated text.
+To view the comment, hover over the annotated text with your mouse.
 There can be multiple annotations on a single string of selected text.

 For current issues with Box Notes, see Known Issues with Box.